prenext/organiser/README.md

-# Organiser App
+# Organizer App

-The Organiser App is a mobile application that empowers you to efficiently organize and manage your schedules and daily routines.
-Say goodbye to missed appointments and forgotten to-dos; this app is designed to help you stay on top of your life and make the most of your day.
+The Organizer App is a mobile application designed to empower users to efficiently organize and manage their schedules and daily routines.
+This app aims to eliminate missed appointments and forgotten to-dos, helping users stay on top of their lives and make the most of each day.

 ## Table of Contents
 - [Features](#features)